 Since last week headlines around the world have been painted with headlines shouting about the disruption to Microsoft's services after a severe weather event knocked one of its data centers offline.

-Essentially, the cause was blamed on high storms in the Texas area that resulted in power swells and ultimately ended in the temporary demise of one of the company’s South Central US data centres in San Antonio.
+Essentially, the cause was blamed on high storms in the Texas area that resulted in power swells and ultimately ended in the temporary demise of one of the company's South Central US data centers in San Antonio.

 In a recent blog post, Microsoft Azure DevOps director of engineering Buck Hodges has released a ‘postmortem' of what went down, why it happened, and what the company is doing to prevent similar incidents in the future.